Horse meat: History

-During the Paleolithic, wild horses formed an important source of food for humans.
-In many parts of Europe, the consumption of horse meat continued throughout the Middle Ages until modern times, despite a papal ban on horse meat in 732.
-Horse meat was also eaten as part of Germanic pagan religious ceremonies in Northern Europe, particularly ceremonies associated with the worship of Odin.
+Archaic humans hunted wild horses for hundreds of thousands of years following their first arrival in Eurasia.
+Examples of sites demonstrating horse butchery by archaic humans include: the Boxgrove site in southern England dating to around 500,000 years ago, where horse bones with cut marks (with a horse scapula possibly exhibiting a spear wound) are associated with Acheulean stone tools made by Homo heidelbergensis; the Schöningen site in Germany (also thought to have been created by Homo heidelbergensis) dating to around 300,000 years ago, where butchered horses are associated with wooden spears (the Schöningen spears, amongst the oldest known wooden spears); as well as the Lingjing site in Henan, China, dating to 125-90,000 years ago.
+During the Upper Palaeolithic, there is evidence for the hunting of horses by modern humans in Europe, as well as Asia.
+Paleoindians, the first humans to inhabit the Americas, hunted the continents' native horses shortly prior to their extinction.

-The earliest horses evolved on the North American continent, and by about 12,000 BC, they had migrated to other parts of the world, becoming extinct in the Americas.
-The now-extinct Hagerman horse of Idaho, about the size of a modern-day large pony, is one example of an indigenous New World horse species.
+In many parts of Europe, the consumption of horse meat continued throughout the Middle Ages until modern times, despite a ban on horse meat by Pope Gregory III in 732.
+Horse meat was also eaten as part of Germanic pagan religious ceremonies in Northern Europe.
 In the 15th and 16th centuries, Spaniards, followed by other European settlers, reintroduced horses to the Americas.
 Some horses became feral, and began to be hunted by the indigenous Pehuenche people of what is now Chile and Argentina.
-Initially, early humans hunted horses as they did other game; later, they began to raise them for meat, milk and transport.
+Initially, early humans hunted horses as they did other game; later, they began to raise them for meat, milk, and transport.
 The meat was, and still is, preserved by being sun-dried in the high Andes into a product known as charqui.

 France dates its taste for horse meat to the Revolution.
 With the fall of the aristocracy, its auxiliaries had to find new means of subsistence.
 The horses formerly maintained by the aristocracy as a sign of prestige ended up being used to alleviate the hunger of the masses.
 During the Napoleonic campaigns, the surgeon-in-chief of Napoleon's Grand Army, Baron Dominique-Jean Larrey, advised the starving troops to eat the meat of horses.
 At the siege of Alexandria, the meat of young Arab horses relieved an epidemic of scurvy.
 At the battle of Eylau in 1807, Larrey served horse as soup and as bœuf à la mode.
 At Aspern-Essling (1809), cut off from the supply lines, the cavalry used the breastplates of fallen cuirassiers as cooking pans and gunpowder as seasoning, thus founding a practice that carried on until at least the Waterloo campaign.